pixelcollective/.github/CODE_OF_CONDUCT.md

 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Public or private harassment
 - Publishing others’ private information, such as a physical or electronic address, without explicit permission
-- **Refusal to engage in dialogue and/or mediation about any of the above behavior when called out by other contributors**
+- Refusal to engage in dialogue and/or mediation about any of the above behavior when identified by other contributors
 - Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities